Choosing the Right Approach at the Right Time: A Comparative Analysis of Causal Effect Estimation using Confounder Adjustment and Instrumental Variables: Discussion

-The results in this paper also have implications on more sophisticated, data-driven variable selection techniques.
-Users of CAC often will opt to capture confounding by adjusting for the propensity score (PS) using the fitted values of the exposure regressed on the confounders.
+The results in this paper also have implications on more sophisticated non-parametric, data-driven variable selection techniques.
 In order to reduce Type I error, one would model the PS away from the outcome and, thus, it appears reasonable to use penalization or machine learning (ML) techniques to optimize prediction error.
 There are two main issues with this automated procedure: (1) strong though imperfect IVs would be selected leading to possible bias amplification and (2) omitted variable bias may occur due to shrinkage to zero of important confounders.
 These points have been mentioned by others\citep{pearl_class_2012,bhattacharya_instrumental_2007,chernozhukov_post-selection_2015} and our results further provide analysts information to act in the face of such issues.
-We may use our results to quantify how strong the confounder or IV should be in order to avoid adjustment altogether or, instead, use it in 2SLS.
-Future directions may include extending the framework developed in this paper to techniques such as augmented inverse probability of treatment weighting (AIPTW), post-LASSO (PL), targeted minimum loss estimation (TMLE), and double machine learning (DML) to weigh the approaches against one another.\citep{van_der_laan_targeted_2010,belloni_sparse_2012,chernozhukov_doubledebiased_2018}
+As a starting point, one may use the general intuition gleaned from our results to quantify how strong the confounder or IV should be in order to avoid adjustment altogether or, instead, use it in an IVAC framework.
+Subsequently, future directions may include extending the framework developed in this paper to techniques such as augmented inverse probability of treatment weighting, post-LASSO, targeted minimum loss estimation, and double machine learning to weigh the approaches against one another.\citep{van_der_laan_targeted_2010,belloni_sparse_2012,chernozhukov_doubledebiased_2018}